 There are several possible methods to model the variation in mortality across the Latrobe Valley postcodes for February-March 2014 compared to previous years.
+The methods used in these papers are appropriate to the problem, notwithstanding the failure to explain their use and the inconclusive results reached using these methods.

 The Poisson regression model used in these papers is appropriate to this research question.
 The description of the statistical model used is clear.
 In addition to the regression model, the analysis is framed in the Bayesian paradigm, and used to estimate the probability of the observed mortality.
 This is a useful analytic tactic given the small numbers in the dataset, and the uncertainty surrounding the rare event of the mine fire.